wladradchenko/wunjo.wladradchenko.ru/README.md

 Update 1.6.1
 - [ ] Imitate [emotions](https://github.com/PlayVoice/whisper-vits-svc/tree/bigvgan-mix-v2/crepe) in voice and improve voice cloning
 - [ ] Music generation
+- [ ] Adding a new tool for creating a user-drawable mask that is attached to the segmentation object and moves with it

 <!-- VIDEO -->
 ## Video